GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/data-platform-foundations/README.md

 |transformation-sa|-|READ/WRITE|READ/WRITE|READ/WRITE|
 |orchestration-sa|-|-|-|-|

+A full reference of IAM roles managed by the DP [is available here](./IAM.md).

 Using of service account keys within a data pipeline exposes to several security risks deriving from a credentials leak.
 This example shows how to leverage impersonation to avoid the need of creating keys.

 ### User groups